sinri/Ark/docs/markdown/email/mailer.md

 # Email Sender

 Ark defined an interface `ArkMailer` to support the requirement of sending emails.
-In the mean time, Ark required another library `sinri/smallphpmailer`, which is a lite version of PHPMailer support only with SMTP protocol, to provide an implementation of this interface, i.e. `ArkSMTPMailer`.
+In the mean time, Ark required another library `phpmailer/phpmailer` (of its 6.x version), to provide an implementation of this interface, i.e. `ArkSMTPMailer`.

 ## Interface `ArkMailer`